 PRP injection therapy is commonly used as a non-surgical treatment for tendon injuries and disorders.
 It may also be used to treat acute ligament injuries, reducing pain improving function.

 Examples of conditions that may benefit from PRP therapy include but are not limited to:

 PRP therapy is not for everybody.
 Patient’s with anemia, cancer or a low platelet count can’t get PRP injections.

 Patients suffering from a severe disorder or injury are probably not going to benefit from PRP therapy.

 Patients receiving PRP therapy need to make their doctor aware of any medications they are currently taking, including over the counter medications.
 A doctor will advise you on how to prepare for the injections.

 Side effects of PRP therapy are fairly limited since the injections are created from the patient’s own blood.
 Possible side effects as the result of the injections can include swelling and mild pain.

 Like any method of treatment, results vary from patient to patient.

 If you are suffering from a mild to moderate injury or disorder, you may be a candidate for Platelet-Rich Plasma therapy and other conservative treatments like physical therapy.
-Schedule an appointment at one our Orthopedic Centers to have your condition accurately diagnoses and evaluated.
+Schedule an appointment with an orthopedic pain management specialist to have your condition accurately diagnoses and evaluated.
 Our doctors will work with you to determine the best treatment methods available to address your condition.